JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 * 70% more of the same
 * 20% better
-* 10% new
+* 10% new *kind of R&D of whats next*

-With Selfhosting I feel im balancing a lot towards the new, which makes me operate away from my bests, yet I learn a lot.
+With Selfhosting I feel im balancing a lot towards the new.

+Which makes me operate away from my bests, yet I learn a lot.

 For example